reactjs/react.dev/beta/src/pages/learn/index.md

 );
 ```

-You can also use curly braces for attributes, but you have to put them *instead of* quotes.
+You can also "escape into JavaScript" from JSX attributes, but you have to use curlies *instead of* quotes.
 For example, `className="avatar"` passes the `"avatar"` string as the CSS class, but `src={user.imageUrl}` reads the JavaScript `user.imageUrl` variable value, and then passes that value as the `src` attribute:

 ```js {3,4}
 return (